Coveo-Turbo/result-link-new-tab/README.md

 4. Include the component in your template as follows:

-Add the following script if you're serving the component independently via a CDN:
+Add the following execution to your code once the page has initialized:

 ```html
 <script>